DeathByCode89/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2. Let's display a file- Command display the contents of a file.
 3. What about 2? - Command to display the content of two files.
 4. Last lines of a file - Command to display the last 10 lines of a file.
+5. I'd prefer the first ones actually - Command to display the first 10 lines.